Accelerating Federal Investigations with OSINT Insights

 - Vehicle records

-In many instances, investigators and analysts begin their work by enhancing their understanding of a situation.
+In many instances, counterterrorism investigators and analysts begin their work by enhancing their understanding of a situation or individual.
 Consider troubled conditions in the Mideast as an example.

 Hezbollah is a Lebanese Shi'ite Muslim organization, unfriendly to Israel, with close religious and strategic ties to Iran.
 The U.S. State Department has designated Hezbollah a terrorist organization.[2]
-The Israel-Hamas war has led Hezbollah and Israel to engage in strikes and counterstrikes.
+The Israel-Hamas war led Hezbollah and Israel to engage in strikes and counterstrikes, despite a declared ceasefire.

-Understanding this, DoD and intelligence investigators trying to predict likely future events in the Mideast may choose to start by studying recent events.
-They can begin with a document-based keyword search — using terms such as “Hezbollah,” “Nasrallah” (the last name of Hezbollah’s secretary-general), and “Israel.”
-Hundreds of thousands of documents posted over the last 30 days may be returned by open-source intelligence tools, from sites ranging from X (formerly Twitter) and Facebook to MSN and manartv.com — a Hezbollah-linked Arabic satellite station.
+Understanding this, intelligence investigators trying to predict likely future events in the Mideast may choose to start by studying recent events.
+They can begin by searching for keywords such as “Hezbollah,” “Naim Qassem” (the name of Hezbollah’s secretary general), and “Israel.”
+Hundreds of thousands of documents posted over the last 30 days may be returned — culled from everything from social media platforms to mainstream and niche news sites.

 Conversely, if investigators want insight into what Hezbollah members themselves think, they may choose to search social media posts for keywords aligning with that organization.

-- Striving to curb illegal immigration, an Immigration and Customs Enforcement officer can use these search techniques to better understand the gang violence in countries such as El Salvador, Honduras, and Guatemala that now propels many to migrate to the United States.[4]
+- Striving to curb illegal immigration, analysts can better understand the gang violence in countries such as El Salvador, Honduras, and Guatemala that propels many to migrate to the United States.[3]

-- DEA officials can use OSINT situational awareness capabilities to learn more about the conditions in China, Mexico, and other countries that engender the manufacture of illegal drugs and drug precursors that are fueling the United States’ fentanyl epidemic.[5]
+- Officials can learn more about the conditions in China, Mexico, and other countries that engender the manufacture of illegal drugs and drug precursors that are fueling the United States’ fentanyl epidemic.[4]

 Spotting red-flag keywords to curb crime